pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 #### Passively skip the SQL statement

 Assume that it is acceptable in the actual production environment that this DDL statement is not executed in the downstream TiDB (namely, the original table schema is retained).
-Then you can use `sql-skip` to skip this DDL statement to resume the replication.
+Then you can use `sql-skip` to skip this DDL statement to resume the migration.
 The procedures are as follows:

 1. Use `query-error` to obtain the position of the failed binlog event.
     - You can get the position from `failedBinlogPosition` returned by `query-error`.
     - In this example, the position is `mysql-bin|000001.000003:34642`.

-2. Use `sql-skip` to preset a skip operation that is to be executed when DM replicates this binlog event to the downstream after using `resume-task`.
+2. Use `sql-skip` to preset a skip operation that is to be executed when DM migrates this binlog event to the downstream after using `resume-task`.

     ```bash
     » sql-skip --worker=127.0.0.1:8262 --binlog-pos=mysql-bin|000001.000003:34642 test